exasol/hadoop-etl-udfs/doc/export.md

 **AUTH_KERBEROS_CONNECTION**        | The connection name to use with Kerberos authentication.
 **JDBC_AUTH_TYPE**       | The authentication type to be used for JDBC optional connections.
 Specify ```'kerberos'``` (case insensitive) to use Kerberos.
 Otherwise, user/password authentication will be used.
 **JDBC_CONNECTION**        | The connection name to used for optional JDBC connections.
-**DEBUG_ADDRESS**   | The IP address/hostname and port of the UDF debugging service, e.g. ```'myhost:3000'```.
-Debug output from the UDFs will be sent to this address.
-See the section on debugging below.

 ## Options